Car dependency: Symbolism

 Cars emerged in the 20th century as symbols of modernity, progress, and freedom.
 They were preceded by the proliferation of railways, which triggered a shift in the previously constrained travel patterns of the population.
 This change was accelerated by the development of the automobile and the economic incentives that travel introduced.
 In the United States, for instance, registered vehicles increased from 8,000 in 1900 to more than 20 million in 1927.
 The growing popularity of individual vehicles prompted the development of new car-focused infrastructure, which in turn fueled the adoption of cars as the default means of transportation.

+The automobile as a symbol of freedom was reflected in automotive advertisements during the 1940s.
+During the early 1940s, the emotional climate of World War II imbued auto advertisements with themes of patriotism and optimism.
+Even when vehicle sales were frozen in 1942 and manufacturers retooled automotive production into war production, automakers continued to advertise their brand names.
+In fact, automobile companies started flooding magazines with advertisements to keep their names in the public eye, as well as directly associate their brand with the war effort and freedom.

+After the war, advertising themes shifted to fantasy and escapism.
+Print advertisements for postwar cars were filled with automakers' faith in technocracy and consumerism.
+Marketers promoted the automobile's functional benefits as well as its symbolism of progress and modernity.

 The symbolic functions of cars extend beyond the sense of freedom.
 The automobile has traditionally signified masculinity, but it has also been associated with women's liberation.
 Economic status is often displayed through the possession and use of high-end personal vehicles, which are considered objects of conspicuous consumption.
 A 2024 study conducted in Brazil found that vehicle ownership increases subjects' "mating value" and social dominance.
 This relationship held true for both men and women, and is amplified when the vehicle owned is perceived as luxurious.
 These symbolic functions encourage the possession of personal vehicles and therefore contribute to car dependency.